-The Board of Directors ("the Board") is the ultimate authority in the Bank to lay down the policies.
-The Board can, however, form committees to oversee the risk management processes, procedures and systems in the Bank.
+The Board of Directors ("the Board") are the ultimate authority in the Bank to draft and introduce policies.

+The Board has however, formed committees to delegate and monitor (including adequate implementation) of the risk management processes, procedures and systems in the Bank.